siddharth404/Data-mining/README.md

 ```

 ## 🎓 Academic Context
-Submitted as part of the Data Mining (CSE-362) course, Semester V, 2020.
+Submitted for the Data Mining Course, MSc Data Science and Management, IIT Ropar.